Report an Incident Online

 - Sexual assault and rape

-Please review the Shasta College Guide to Title IX for more information.
+Please review the Shasta College Guide to Title IX (PDF) for more information.

 Filing a Concerning Behavior-Behavioral Intervention Resource Team Report